-EP2.
+8 EP2.
 Produce clear and coherent writing in which MP1.
 Make sense of problems and persevere in solving SP7.
 Engage in argument from evidence. the development, organization, and style are them.
 SP8.
 Obtain, evaluate, and appropriate to task, purpose, and audience.
 MP3.
-Construct viable arguments and critique communicate information. reasoning of others. ,
+Construct viable arguments and critique communicate information. reasoning of others.

-When engaging in tasks aligned with the following Grade 3 ELA Standards:
+When engaging in tasks aligned with the following Grade 5 ELA Standards:

 - W.1c.
-Use linking words and phrases (e.g., because, therefore, since, for example) to connect opinion and reasons. - W.2c.
-Use linking words and phrases (e.g., also, another, and, more, but) to connect ideas within categories of information. - W.3c.
-Use temporal words and phrases to signal event order. - W.4.
-With guidance and support from adults, produce writing in which the development and organization are appropriate to task and purpose. - SL.4.
-Report on a topic or text, tell a story, or recount an experience with appropriate facts and relevant, descriptive details, speaking clearly at an understandable pace. - SL.6.
-Speak in complete sentences when appropriate to task and situation in order to provide requested detail or clarification.
+Link opinion and reasons using words, phrases, and clauses (e.g., consequently, specifically). - W.2c.
+Link ideas within and across categories of information using words, phrases, and clauses (e.g., in contrast, especially). - W.3c.
+Use a variety of transitional words, phrases, and clauses to manage the sequence of events. - W.4.
+Produce clear and coherent writing in which the development and organization are appropriate to task, purpose, and audience. - SL.4.
+Report on a topic or text or present an opinion, sequencing ideas logically and using appropriate facts and relevant, descriptive details to support main ideas or themes; speak clearly at an understandable pace.

-By the end of each English language proficiency level, an English Language Learner can ELP.2-3.10.
-Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can make accurate use of standard English to communicate in gradeappropriate speech and writing with support (including context and visual aids), • understand and use a small number of frequently occurring nouns and verbs • respond to simple questions. with support (including visual aids and modeled sentences), • recognize and use some frequently occurring collective nouns (e.g. group) • recognize and use some frequently occurring verbs, adjectives, adverbs, and conjunctions • produce simple sentences in response to prompts. with support (including modeled sentences), • use some collective nouns • use the past tense of some frequently occurring irregular verbs • use some frequently occurring adjectives, adverbs, and conjunctions • produce and expand simple and some compound sentences. use collective nouns use the past tense of frequently occurring irregular verbs use an increasing number of adjectives, adverbs, and conjunctions produce and expand simple, compound, and (at Grade 3) a few complex sentences. use collective and commonly occurring abstract nouns (e.g. childhood) use the past tense of frequently occurring irregular verbs use coordinating and commonly used subordinating conjunctions, adjectives, and adverbs produce and expand simple, compound, and (at Grade 3) some complex sentences.
+By the end of each English language proficiency level, an English Language Learner can ELP.4- Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can make accurate use of standard English to communic ate in grade- appropriat e speech and writing with support (including context and visual aids), • recognize and use a small number of frequently occurring nouns, noun phrases, and verbs • understand and respond to simple questions. with support (including visual aids and modeled sentences), • recognize and use some frequently occurring nouns, pronouns, verbs, prepositions, adjectives, adverbs, and conjunctions • produce simple sentences in response to prompts. with support (including modeled sentences), • use some relative pronouns (e.g., who, whom, which, that), • use some relative adverbs (e.g., where, when, why), • use some prepositional phrases • produce and expand simple and compound sentences. use relative pronouns (e.g., who, whom, which, that), • use relative adverbs (e.g., where, when, why), • use prepositional phrases • use subordinating conjunctions • produce and expand simple, compound, and a few complex sentences. use relative pronouns (e.g., who, whom, which, that), • use relative adverbs (e.g., where, when, why) • use prepositional phrases • use subordinating conjunctions • use the progressive and perfect verb tenses • produce and expand simple, compound, and complex sentences.